 Computer and Software Purchases

 Butler provides discounts on a variety of computer hardware and software, including free antivirus software and Microsoft Office for students.
-Visit the IT website at www.butler.edu/it and click on New to BU? for more information and links to the online stores.
+Visit the IT website at www.butler.edu/it and click on New to BU? for more information and for links to the online stores.

 PrintSmart is Butler’s print-accountability program.
-All students receive an allotment of print credits to use for their academic printing needs, and faculty and staff use PrintSmart to print, copy, fax, and scan.
+All students receive an allotment of print credits for their academic printing needs, and faculty and staff use PrintSmart to print, copy, fax, and scan.
 Print allotments help make the most responsible use of Butler’s printing resources and support our commitment to be environmentally responsible.
 All students should review the PrintSmart FAQ section in order to understand the allotment program and know what to expect when printing on campus.
 Visit www.butler.edu/it/printsmart for details.

 All Butler technology is supported through the Information Technology Help Desk, which provides phone, email, chat, web, and walk-in support.